 Teaching modules – Module 1 | EU law

 The European Union cross-border road transport is a truly living organism operating at a supranational level.
 Due to the fact that the very essence of the road transport sector is dictated by its international element, it is not an easy field to navigate in terms of finding the applicable laws and regulations.
 In spite of the existing rules on cross-border transport, it is still sometimes shredded in ambiguity.
-In order to bridge the gap between the uncoherent and difficult to comprehend legislation, faulty operating provisions that could serve as a basis for circumvention of the laws and increasing legal uncertainty, this Module attempts to provide a thorough analysis of the key concepts of European Union law relating to the field of cross-border road transport, not only to provide a better understanding of the topic, but also, more importantly, to stimulate the problem solving skills, especially as far as the grey areas of the laws are concerned.
+In order to bridge the gap between the uncoherent and difficult to comprehend legislation, faulty operating provisions that could serve as a basis for circumvention of the laws and increasing legal uncertainty, this Module provides a thorough analysis of the key concepts of European Union law relating to the field of cross-border road transport, not only to provide a better understanding of the topic, but also, more importantly, to stimulate the problem solving skills, especially as far as the grey areas of the laws are concerned.